If you are having thoughts of suicide, are harming yourself or have thought about self-harm, it's important to tell someone.

 Alcoholics Anonymous is a fellowship of men and women who share their experience, strength and hope with each other that they may solve their common problem and help others to recover from alcoholism.

 Mind charity services include talking therapies, crisis helplines, drop-in centres, employment and training schemes, counselling and befriending.
 Each local Mind is an independent charity run by local people, for local people.

 Mightify is the UK’s number 1 personal development, careers and resettlement service for people leaving the emergency services.

 The NHS is always there, 24/7.
 You can always:

 call your GP – ask for an emergency appointment

 call 111 out of hours – they will help you find the support and help you need

 contact your mental health crisis team – if you have one

 The Circle Line safeguarding policy

 We have our own safeguarding policy which can be viewed here.
-This governs our internal processes and has been reviewed and signed off by our pool of therapist and by our Supervising Certified Transactional Analysts in line with the BACP Ethical Framework.
+This governs our internal processes and has been reviewed by our pool of therapist and signed off by our Supervising Certified Transactional Analysts in line with the BACP Ethical Framework.